 EPA has entered into agreements with the following foreign governments to promote specific ENERGY STAR qualified products in their markets.
 These partnerships are intended to unify voluntary energy-efficiency labeling programs in major global markets and make it easier for partners to participate by providing a single set of energy-efficiency qualifications, instead of a patchwork of varying country-specific requirements.
 Organizations that partner with our international Partners to sell ENERGY STAR qualified products in other countries are held to the same technical or eligibility requirements as the U.S. program.

 EPA is interested in advancing product efficiency globally through international harmonization efforts and is currently working with a number of countries to advocate this.
-EPA recognizes the cost to manufacturers to participate in voluntary programs and comply with mandatory efficiency requirements, and with governments to monitor these programs and maintain a positive consumer experience with energy efficient products.
+EPA recognizes the cost to manufacturers and partners to participate in voluntary programs and comply with mandatory efficiency requirements, and with governments to monitor these programs and maintain a positive consumer experience with energy efficient products.
 Therefore, EPA is interested in working with countries, including those that have not signed an ENERGY STAR partnership agreement, to harmonize product energy efficiency metrics and applicable test methods.
 EPA believes that a program should be tailored to its own market and efficiency levels should be set on a country-by-country basis, due to varying market and technology factors across countries.

 Additional opportunities exist to collaborate internationally on the development of effective laboratory infrastructure, which is necessary for program and product quality assurance.
 Stakeholders interested in working with EPA in a similar manner can contact Chris Kent, EPA, at firstname.lastname@example.org.

 The Australian Government Department of Climate Change and Energy Efficiency is currently implementing ENERGY STAR for office equipment and consumer electronics products, including computers, printers, fax machines, photocopiers, televisions, and DVD players.